-- Additional education activities, which include adult education work for those over 20 who have not achieved a high diploma or equivalency, - English language courses, and any other training or coursework that is meant to improve an individual's employability or employment advancement.
+• Additional education activities, which include adult education work for those over 20 who have not achieved a high diploma or equivalency.

+• Education Directly Related to Employment- English for Speakers of Other Languages courses, and any other training or coursework that is meant to improve an individual's employability or employment advancement.